 - Know the university’s unique story.
 UW–Madison has made it our mission to benefit all citizens of the Badger state.
-Learn how UW–Madison is Working for Wisconsin.
+Learn about UW–Madison’s state impact.

 - The Wisconsin Alumni Association® has a dedicated group working to create a public dialogue about the importance of higher education in our state and generate support for UW–Madison.
 Learn more about these efforts.

 In addition to supporting the university as public citizens, many at UW–Madison bolster the image of the university through outreach.
 Each day, members of our campus community extend the knowledge, expertise, and resources of campus through outreach activities held throughout the state.

 Read more about statewide outreach activities.

 Track and add “statewide outreach” activities to the UW Events calendar.